 Teeth brushing can be intimidating for pet owners to do with their dogs.
 Fortunately, It is a lot easier to do than we think.
 Many pet stores carry toothbrushes and toothpaste for dogs.
 Look for a tooth brush that is double headed so it will clean the back and front of teeth at the same time.
 If your dog doesn’t tolerate teeth brushing, trying dental wipes may be a great option.

 Dental wipes help break down the buildup of tartar, plaque and bad breath.
 It is suggested you brush your dogs teeth twice daily but this is important to also do during grooming as well.

 How do you groom a difficult dog at home?

 Grooming your dog at home is a learning experience for both you and your pup.
 However, once your dog gets used to being groomed at home, it will be a great bonding experience for both of you.
 Starting slow will help your pup get used to grooming.
 Start with simple brushes and maybe a bath at first before moving onto clippers.
 Dogs are often scared of the buzzing noise found in the hair clippers.
 They are also nervous when they get their nails trimmed.

 Taking your time and letting the dog get used to the grooming tools used will help your pup get more comfortable.
-Also, consider using CBD oil or hemp oil to help calm your dog before the process.
-Giving your dog CBD oil or Hemp oil an hour before grooming will ensure that the dog has all the calming benefits of CBD oil or Hemp oil.
-CBD oil and Hemp oil both act as an anti anxiety medication.
+Also, consider using Hemp oil to help calm your dog before the process.
+Giving your dog hemp oil an hour before grooming will ensure that the dog has all the calming benefits of hemp oil.
+Hemp oil acts as an anti anxiety medication.

 How do you groom a dog without a grooming table?